frangucc/microservices-fullstack-seed/README.md

 # microservices-fullstack-seed

+A place to start tinkering when migrating to Redux-React.

+> Contact <franchino@problemspaces.com> for expert advice if your team wants to bite this bullet.
+Tweet at me if you got beef [@franchescino](https://twitter.com/franchescino).

 ### PROJECT GOALS

-Create an E2E starter with a no ops environment based on Docker+Git and the microservices+containers architecture.
+Create an E2E starter with a no ops environment based on Docker+Git and the Microservices+Containers architecture.
 Begin setup of this repository with a fool-proof Docker and NPM install and finish with a complete deployment worfklfow of all containers using Empire.

 > ESSAY: Designing a docker architecture for a Redux app